 So, while I’ve been tardy with the frequency of my blog posts recently, setting aside time to write and practise my talks was worth the sacrifice.

-Because when it comes to presentations, butterflies are one thing, poor performance from lack of preparation and planning is a far worse feeling.
-Hmm, sounds like writing!
+Because when it comes to presentations, butterflies are one thing, but a poor performance from lack of preparation and planning is a far worse feeling.
+Hmm, it sounds like writing!

 © 2019 Robert Fairhead